DamirSvrtan/fasterer/README.md

 # Fasterer

-Make your Rubies go faster with this command line tool inspired by [fast-ruby](https://github.com/JuanitoFatas/fast-ruby).
+Make your Rubies go faster with this command line tool inspired by [fast-ruby](https://speakerdeck.com/sferik/writing-fast-ruby) and [Sferik's talk at Baruco Conf](https://speakerdeck.com/sferik/writing-fast-ruby).

+Fasterer will suggest some speed improvements which you can check in detail at the [fast-ruby repo](https://github.com/JuanitoFatas/fast-ruby).

+Please note that you shouldn't follow the suggestions blindly.
+Using a while loop instead of a each_with_index shouldn't be considered if you're doing a regular Rails project, but maybe if you're doing something very speed dependent such as Rake you might consider this speed increase.

 ## Installation